 Oh for God's sake!

 "Okay, what's up?"
 He put down his book, fully expecting to hear how life... and particularly parents... were against Simon in some new and diabolically evil way.

 "Oh... nothing...I'm fine..."

 In mild irritation, he opened up the Harry Potter book once more, only to find, a few sentences on, his brother was still there!
 "Look... do you mind?
 I'm trying to read!"

 "Anyway, I thought you were going out?"

-It would be Christmas soon and he kind of missed Christmas in England, although perhaps it was still the idea of Christmas that he missed.
-And the Pantomime.
-‘It's behind you!’, they would all squeal, seated up in ‘the gods’.
+It would be Christmas soon and he kind of missed Christmas in England, although perhaps it was still only the idea of Christmas that he missed, too.
+A proper Christmas with stuff like going to the Pantomime.
+‘It's behind you!’, they would all squeal from where they were seated up in ‘the gods’.
 He missed that.

 And snow.
-That was the big thing for ANY kid - would it snow on Christmas day?
-They’d all used to hope so but, of course, near London, it hardly ever did.
-Snow was even less likely, near Atlanta!
+That was the big thing for ANY kid.
+Would it snow on Christmas day, was the big question.
+They’d all used to hope so, and it usually did up north in Scotland, but near London, it hardly ever did.
+And having to clear snow off the drive was far, far less likely near Atlanta!